 - Internal Audit operates under its own terms of reference that are embedded in the Council's constitution. - These terms are reviewed when required in the light of changing circumstances.
-They were last reviewed and updated in December 2006.
-There has not been any requirement for review in 2007/08. - Internal Audit reports directly to the Audit Committee in the name of the Audit Manager. - They have a direct reporting line into the Section 151 Officer and Senior Management Team. - The scope of internal audit's work covers the Council's control environment, including partnership arrangements where these exist. - This includes freedom to investigate instances of fraud and corruption.
+They were infact reviewed and updated during the last year as reported to the Audit Committee on 14th December 2006. - Internal Audit reports directly to the Audit Committee in the name of the Audit Manager. - They have a direct reporting line into the Section 151 Officer and Senior Management Team. - The scope of internal audit's work covers the Council's control environment, including partnership arrangements where these exist. - This includes freedom to investigate instances of fraud and corruption.